0xmetaschool/therapist-bot/README.md

-# Therapist Haven Bot
+# Therapist Bot

-Therapist Haven Bot is an AI-powered therapy companion that provides emotional support and wellness guidance.
+Therapist Bot is an AI-powered therapy companion that provides emotional support and wellness guidance.
 Built with Next.js and integrated with both Telegram and OpenAI's GPT-4, this platform offers a supportive space for users to express themselves and receive empathetic responses.

 ## Features